M&M Survival Challenge

-- The volunteers should avoid picking up any Skittles candies because Skittles make the M&M's birds sick.
-The Skittles represent the habitat that the M&M's candies live in.
+- Tell the volunteers that they should avoid picking up any Skittles candies because Skittles make the M&M's birds sick.
+Remember, the Skittles represent poisonous animals.

 - Set your timer for 20 seconds.

 - Say, Go! and start the timer.
+Once the timer starts, the volunteers have to start hunting for the M&M's animals.
 When the timer beeps, everyone should stop picking up M&M's.

-Figure 2.
-Ask your volunteers to make a "beak," using their pointer finger and thumb, as shown in the top hand here, and collect as many M&M's as they can in 20 seconds.
+Figure 5.
+Ask your volunteers to make a "beak," using their pointer finger and thumb and collect as many M&M's as they can in 20 seconds.

 - Count the number of each M&M's color that each person collected.
 Record the numbers in a data table in your lab notebook, like Table 1.
 If any volunteer collected any Skittles, put the number of Skittles they collected in the bottom row of their column, the one labeled "Skittles."
 Also, re-emphasize that Skittles make the M&M's birds sick and should be avoided.

-- Make sure to record the data for the correct habitat.
-For example, if you used orange Skittles as the habitat, record your data in the columns that say "Orange Skittles" at the top.
+- Make sure to record the data for the correct Skittle color.
+For example, if you used orange Skittles as the poisonous animals, record your data in the columns that say "Orange Skittles" at the top.